Photo: Buffalo lounging in the prairie grass

 The next day I was ready to see tatanka – not just on a sign announcing Dances with Wolves, but the real thing.
 Custer Park has herds of buffalo roaming the park in the prairie areas.
 We took off early in the morning and I strapped all of my cameras around my neck in the hopes of maybe seeing a buffalo.
 Sure, I had seen the buffalo in Golden Gate Park before, but they are fenced in and not as ‘convincing’ as seeing a large herd out in the grasslands of South Dakota…the motherland of tatanka.
 We wound along the park road eyes peeled for anything brown that moved.
 A car in front of us had pulled over ahead, so I knew that there must be something worth stopping for.
 Sure enough, a huge male buffalo was slowly walking across the grassland!
 I got out of the car and used my zoom lens to capture it.
 After watching it lumber along I was pretty satisfied with our sighting – my goal was met.
 We continued on and went around the corner and to my surprise there was the rest of the herd – about 100 of them roaming freely.

 All of a sudden I was transported back to Kenya on safari.
 I felt like I was really on an adventure…right here in my home country.
 I hung out the window shooting the herd on both sides of the road.
 They were slowly on the move and we, along with a long backup of other cars, were in their way.
 I’ve never seen anything like it before, we were literally caught up in rush hour traffic, but the traffic had hoofs and was larger than most sedan size cars.
 This was a test of patience as we sat there for at least 30 minutes stopped or inching along as the herd slowly moved through the road calling/snorting to one another.
-As I hung out the window taking photos, I couldn’t help but laugh and recall how much this reminded me of India.
+As I hung out the window taking photos, I couldn’t help but laugh and recall how much this reminded me of cows and driving in India.
 My parents were getting a bit impatient about the whole buffalo jam, and I just channeled my ‘travel patience’ which I acquired last year around the world and really enjoyed the crazy moment.
 The buffalo were surrounding out car, walking by so close that I could reach out and touch them…but decided against it as a 2,000 lb buffalo was a bit intimidating to me!

 The close encounters of the hoofed kind were exhilarating, and a bit dangerous.
 Luckily no person, animal, or car was harmed on any of these encounters!
 The buffalo traffic was by far my favorite experience of the whole trip to the edge of South Dakota.
 It made me realize how much I have missed traveling and crazy adventures that are truly out of the ordinary; experiences which aren’t contrived and scripted like most of our tourist attractions.
 I think I’m about ready to leave again…which is good considering I have a one way ticket out of the country on August 26th.